Terms & Conditions | About Open Prepaid Funeral Plans

 Your plan will set out the Nominated Funeral Director who will provide the Funeral Arrangements Services.
 If you do not nominate a Funeral Director we will nominate one for you.

-If your Nominated Funeral Director is not able to perform the funeral for reasons outside of our control, we will appoint an alternative funeral director at no additional administration charge.
-If the person arranging the funeral does not agree to any alternative, he or she can cancel the plan.
-We will refund your payments less the original administration fee of £285.
+If your Nominated Funeral Director is not able to perform the funeral for reasons outside of our control, we will appoint an alternative funeral director at no additional administration cost to the Plan Holder.
+If the person arranging the funeral does not agree to any alternative, they can cancel the plan.
+We will refund your payments less the original Admin Fee of £285.

 In the event you change your address we may, but do not have to, agree to you appointing an alternative funeral director as your Nominated Funeral Director.

-We may transfer, assign, sub-contract, charge or otherwise deal in any other manner with all or any of our rights or obligations under these Terms without your prior written consent.
+We may transfer, assign, sub-contract, charge or deal with all or any of our rights or obligations under these Terms without your written consent.
 We will always tell you in writing if this happens and we will ensure that the transfer will not affect your rights under these Terms.
-These Terms are personal to you and you may not transfer, assign, sub-contract, charge or otherwise deal in any other manner with all or any of your rights or obligations.
+These Terms are personal to you, and you may not transfer, assign, sub-contract, charge or otherwise deal in any other manner with all or any of your rights or obligations.

-1. You can cancel this plan at any time by contacting our customer enquiries department by post, email or telephone.
+1. You can cancel this plan in writing at any time or contact us to discuss.

 2. If you cancel your plan within 30 days of Commencement or within 7 days of initially nominating a Nominated Funeral Director, we will refund you in full.

-3. If you cancel your plan at any time after 30 days of Commencement, we will refund your payment less the original administration fee of £285.
+3. If you cancel your plan at any time after 30 days of Commencement, we will refund your payment less the original Admin Fee of £285.

-4. If you pay by instalment plan and cancel within the first 2 years of Commencement, we will return your instalments in full.
+4. If you pay by instalment plan and cancel within the first 2 years of Commencement, we will return your instalments in full (excluding £285 Admin Fee).

 6. We will make any refund to you within 30 days of you providing us with notice of cancellation.